AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 1. If we unify a telescope function with an implicit function, we refine the domain telescope to a *non-empty* telescope.
-2. If we unify a telescope function with type which is *definitely not* and implicit function, we solve the domain telescope to be empty.
+2. If we unify a telescope function with a type which is *definitely not* an implicit function, we solve the domain telescope to be empty.

 Unifying telescopes themselves (and their lambdas and applications) is purely structural and not very interesting.